60 daysMax B2B termsArt. 3(5) — unenforceable if exceeded

 Amicable phase (20–60 days).
 In-language demand letters, phone contact with debtor AP team, settlement negotiation.
 The agency invokes Directive 2011/7/EU statutory interest and €40 per invoice compensation in the demand.

 Legal phase escalation.
 Domestic expedited procedure in the debtor's country (named below) or European Order for Payment (EC 1896/2006) for uncontested cross-border claims.
-The creditor elects based on debtor behavior and case facts.

 Enforcement.
 Post-judgment execution through the debtor country's local enforcement officers (huissier in France, Gerichtsvollzieher in Germany, ufficiale giudiziario in Italy).